ues-io/uesio/README.md

 To run just an individual E2E or Integration test, see the sections below.

 > [!NOTE]
-> You must manually run `npm run tests-init` in order to run individual tests.
+> You must manually run `npm run tests-init` in order to run individual tests unless otherwise specified below.
 Depending on the test, you may need to re-run this script prior to every test execution.
 Additionally, ensure that `UESIO_DEV=true` environment variable is set prior to starting the server so that mock logins can be used.

 ### E2E testing with Cypress